The last chapter in My Crochet Career can be summed up in this one comment:

 And I asked myself again: What am I worth?

-And when it comes to pricing crochet, we typically say:
+And when it comes to pricing crochet, crocheters typically say:

 Why was I embarrassed, or apologetic, to even think about charging a little more.